vikash-ftw/Hyperledger-Fabric-v2/README.md

 2. Run _./loadFabricDependencies.sh_ -> to install all fabric binaries of specific version in your cloned project repo.

-   - Check new folders created by above script -> bin, config and fabric-samples directory created.
+   - Check new folders created by above script -> bin, config and fabric-samples directory should be created.

 3. (OPTIONAL - To tweak couchDB default configs) Check ledger state related configs in 'FabricV2_SampleNetworkApp/docker/docker-compose-couch.yaml' file.
    - You can change CouchDB related configs in each _Peer_ defined for each _couchDB_ container.
 Just change environment values defined in _Peer_.
    - For more info follow this doc - [doc_link](https://hyperledger-fabric.readthedocs.io/en/release-2.2/couchdb_as_state_database.html)

-> :memo: **Note:** We can generate crypto-materials via cryptogen(For testing and development purpose) or Fabric CA(For Production purpose) - We will use Fabric CA in our case.
+> :memo: **Note:** We can generate certificates and cryptographic key pairs (crypto-materials) that authenticate and authorize entities on the network via cryptogen (For testing and development purpose) or Fabric CA (For Production purpose) - We will use Fabric CA in our case.

 > :memo: **Note:** From now on 'FabricV2_SampleNetworkApp' will be our project_home.

 4. Run _./scripts/start_fabric-ca.sh_ from project_home -> to start fabric-ca containers needed for crypto-materials

    - Check new fabric ca containers will be up and running.
-   - Also check fabric-ca (volume dir for fabric-ca containers) created under ./organizations
+   - Also check fabric-ca (volume directory for fabric-ca containers) created under ./organizations

-5. Run _./scripts/registerEnroll.sh_ from project_home -> to create crypto-materials for peers and orderers
+5. Run _./scripts/registerEnroll.sh_ from project_home -> to create crypto-materials for peers, orderers and other participating entities.

-   - Check out ordererOrganizations and peerOrganizations folders under ./organizations dir containing all crypto-materials related to peers and orderers.
+   - Check out ordererOrganizations and peerOrganizations folders under ./organizations directory containing all crypto-materials related to peers and orderers.

-6. Run _./organizations/ccp-generate.sh_ from project_home -> to create CCP(Common Connection Profile) files details under ./organizations/peerOrganizations dir
+6. Run _./organizations/ccp-generate.sh_ from project_home -> to create CCP(Common Connection Profile) files details under ./organizations/peerOrganizations directory

    - Check out ./organizations/peerOrganizations/org1.example.com/connection-org1.json and connection-org1.yaml files created by script